Last updated 10 June 2020

 That was one expensive taxi ride.

-Why was it so expensive?
+Why was the taxi so expensive?

 The taxi ride was from Nozawa.
 It’s a 4 – 5-hour drive to Tokyo and the taxi driver has to return to Nozawa (he can’t pick up a fare from Tokyo I was told.)
 So the agreed-upon price included paying for his return trip.
 Basically a full day in the car taking us (myself and Mr 18 and Mr 13) to Tokyo.
 All organised in a frantic conversation on Wednesday evening (two days after falling over.)
 The cab was locked into at 7.58 pm by Gabi our contact at Nozawa Holidays (the taxi business closes for business at 8 pm.)
 The reason for the late booking we had to ensure we: